Take the First Step Toward Better Mental Health

 As a Hampton Roads native, I’m passionate about helping children and families thrive and reach their full potential.
 In my free time, I enjoy spending time with my family and engaging in community activities.

 I serve as an outpatient counselor, providing therapy and mental health support for individuals and families.
-I hold a Master’s degree in Clinical Mental Health Counseling and have experience supporting clients through trauma-informed approaches.
+I hold a Master’s degree in Clinical Mental Health Counseling and am trained in EMDR, TF-CBT, and play therapy.